-The End of Year Financial Statements are considered to be the most significant output from Council's financial management and reporting processes, and are required for inclusion in the Annual Report.
+The General Purpose Financial Statements (Financial Statements) are considered to be the most significant output from Council's financial management and reporting processes, and are required for inclusion in the Annual Report.

-Funding and resources required to prepare the End of Year Financial Statements is provided for as part of the annual budget process.
+Funding and resources required to prepare the Financial Statements is provided for as part of the annual budget process.